dials/dials/doc/sphinx/documentation/tutorials/3DED/Biotin.rst

 .. warning::

-  This tutorial was prepared using DIALS version 3.5.4 for Mac, downloaded from :doc:`this site <../../../installation>`.
+  This tutorial was prepared using DIALS version 3.5.4, downloaded from :doc:`this site <../../../installation>`.
 Results may differ with other versions of the software.